Thomas Carneal

 Don't be a Grunt

-Thomas Carneal remembers he feared being a grunt in the Korean War.
-He says everything he heard about being in Korea led him to believe that life as a grunt on the front line was the worst case scenario.
-Even though he was not taught about Korea in school, Thomas Carneal recalls learning military horror stories from his barber.
+Thomas Carneal feared being a grunt in the Korean War.
+Everything he heard about being in Korea led him to believe that life as a grunt on the front line was the worst case scenario.
+Even though he was not taught about Korea in school, Thomas Carneal learned military horror stories from his barber.

 Share YouTube: